tarsislimadev/kotlinlang/pt-br/03-basic-types/index.md

 }
 ```

-In this Kotlin code, `customers` is assigned an integer value by "type inference".
+In this Kotlin code:

+`customers` is assigned an integer value by "type inference".

 ## links